fommil/fpmortals/manuscript/introduction.md

 ## Abstracting over Execution

-Let's say we want to interact with the user over the command line interface.
+Say we want to interact with the user over the command line interface.
 We can `read` what the user types and we can `write` a message to them.

 {lang="text"}
 ~~~~~~~~